Frequently Asked Questions

 I want to study abroad next year.
 How will this affect my financial aid?

 If you’re approved to study abroad, you can use your financial aid to help pay for the cost of the semester(s) abroad.
 Your funding will be adjusted to align with the cost of the study abroad program.
-Hopkins Scholarship eligibility is capped at the total cost of attending Hopkins.
-This means that if you select a study abroad program that is more expensive than Hopkins, you will not receive additional funding.
-However, eligibility for federal and private loans is based on total program costs.
-Click here for more information.

 I am thinking about applying to be a Resident Adviser (RA).
 If I am selected, how will that impact my financial aid?